-The year 2020 was meant to be when the global population of online shoppers reached more than two billion people.
-But the nature of 2020 has made those stats irrelevant, and accelerated the speed at which eCommerce has grown – and is growing.
-As part of the transition from physical to online commerce, it’s important to look at what’s been lost in the process of creating the fast, convenient modern online shopping experience?
+The 2020s were always supposed to be a time when the global population of online shoppers reached new heights.
+But the nature of the decade so far has accelerated the speed at which eCommerce has grown – and is growing.
+As part of the transition from physical to online commerce, it’s important to look at what’s been lost in the process of creating the fast, convenient modern online shopping experience.
 UneeQ’s Experience Designer, Kartika Blackman casts her expert UX eye on the matter.

 “To be or not to be?”
-For retailers in 2020, that’s no longer the question.
-Even before events at the start of the decade forced traditional businesses to become eCommerce businesses, the verdict was already in.
+For retailers today, that’s no longer the question.
+Even before events at the start of the decade forced traditional businesses to become digital-first eCommerce businesses, the verdict was already in.
 Selling online is the present, not the future.

 For many people, shopping in a store with a customer service agent is still the gold standard.
 Personally, instead of making my way through the often inadequate website search engine to find my item, I’d much rather be directed by a product expert who can give me tips, advice and lend his or her expertise.

 I know not everyone will agree.
-Some prefer not to ask questions of in-store assistants for fear of being judged on their perceived lack of knowledge.
-Whether it’s for convenience or to shop more leisurely, people are going online to shop, where that human expertise and interaction is completely missing.
+Some prefer not to ask questions of in-store assistants for fear of being talked down to, or judged on their lack of knowledge.
+Whether it’s for convenience or to browse more leisurely, people are going online to shop, where that human expertise and interaction is completely missing.

 1. Aiding product discovery from the start